NuriaMiM/CF---Rockbuster-Stealth-LLC/README.md

 - Segmentation of the repository to find what was popular.
 - Where revenue was coming from.
 ## Tools
+- PgAdmin4: For data analysis
-- Tableau: For data analysis and visualizations
+- Tableau: For visualizations
 - PowerPoint: For the presentation for the stakeholders